dell/karavi-observability/installer/README.md

 # Karavi Observability Install Scripts

-This directory contains scripts to perform installation of Karavi Observability in the following environments:
+This `installer` directory contains scripts to perform installation of Karavi Observability in the following environments:

 - [Online Karavi Observability Helm Chart Installer](#online-karavi-observability-helm-chart-installer) - Installation environment has access to the internet to download Docker images, helm charts, and other dependencies.
 - [Offline Karavi Observability Helm Chart Installer](#offline-karavi-observability-helm-chart-installer) - Installation environment does not have access to the internet.